artagnon/rhine/README.md

 # flex isn't picked up from $PATH
 $ cmake -GNinja -DTOOLS_ROOT=$TOOLS_ROOT -DFLEX_EXECUTABLE=$TOOLS_ROOT/flex ../rhine
 # if there are build (usually link) errors, please open an issue
+# tests are currently failing on Linux, need to look into it
 $ ninja check
 ```